nomis/ggroohauga-pcb/README.rst

 Console Signals GPIOs
 ~~~~~~~~~~~~~~~~~~~~~

-Prepare all other GPIOs and UART before applying console power,
+Prepare all other GPIOs and UARTs before applying console power,
 otherwise it will report a communication error.

 +------------------------+-------+---------+-----------+-----------+----------+----------+